Taff Ballot 2017

 TAFF may contact you regarding your ballot or to send out newsletters.
 We do not publish your data or pass it to any other organisation.

-Who may vote?
-Voting in the 2016 race is open to anyone active in fandom before April 2014 who donates at least £2.00 (GBP), 3 Euros or $3.00 (USD) to TAFF (larger donations are gratefully accepted).
-Voting is by secret ballot: only one vote is counted per person, and you must give your name to the administrators.
+Voting in the 2017 race is open to anyone active in fandom before April 2015 who donates at least £3.00 (GBP) or $3.00 (USD) to TAFF (larger donations are very gratefully accepted).
+Voting is by secret ballot: one vote per person, and you must provide your name on the ballot.
 You may change your vote at any time prior to the deadline.
-Votes in this race must reach the administrators by 23:59 on Tuesday 29th of March 2016 (British Summer Time aka UTC+1).
+All votes must reach the administrators by midnight (Eastern US time) on Saturday, March 4, 2017.

-Donations: TAFF gratefully accepts your freely given money, material for auction and other relevant donations; such generosity has sustained the Fund for more than 50 years.
+TAFF gratefully accepts your freely given money, material for auction and other relevant donations; such generosity has sustained the Fund for more than 60 years.
 TAFF is fandom’s longest-running travel fund, and one of its worthiest causes – give early and often!
 Please contact your nearest administrator for details.

-Voting System: TAFF uses a preference voting system similar to the system used in voting for the Hugo Awards, for instance.
-Voters should rank candidates in order of preference (where a rank of 1 is the voter’s first preference); where relevant, this allows for the lowest-ranked candidates to be eliminated from the race and those votes redistributed according to the next ranking until one candidate has a clear majority.
-However, a candidate must receive at least 20% of the #1 rank votes on both sides of the Atlantic to win.
+TAFF uses a preference voting system similar to the system used in voting for the Hugo Awards.
+Voters should rank candidates in order of preference.
+This allows for the lowest-ranked candidates to be eliminated from the race and those votes redistributed according to the next ranking until one candidate has a clear majority.
+A candidate must receive at least 20% of the #1 rank votes on both sides of the Atlantic to win.
 Any candidate failing to receive this minimum percentage on either side will be dropped, and the second-place votes on their ballots counted as first-place votes in the next ballot count.
 Votes will be counted according to a voter’s contact address, not where they send their ballot.
 Votes from fans not resident in either Europe or North America will not count towards either side of the Atlantic for the purpose of this rule.

-Europe: Jim Mowatt – cheques payable to TAFF
+Europe: Anna Raftery – cheques payable to “TAFF”